hygieia/hygieia/pages/product1/widget_view.md

 ### Configure Build Widget

+The Jenkins collector displays build-related details in the build widget.
+To configure the build widget:

-1. Click **Configure widget** to invoke the 'Configure Feature Widget' screen.
+1. Click **Configure widget** to invoke the 'Configure Build Widget' screen.
 In this screen, enter the following details:
    - Enter the Build Job
    - Enter the Build Duration Threshold (in minutes).
 The default duration is 3 minutes.
    - Alert Takeover Criteria indicates the number of consecutive build fails.
 The default number is 5.